Saddle Facts - Custom Saddles made Sight

 conscious of proper fitting for your favorite steed?

-Cowboy has a set of forms that we can send to you to
+Cowboy has three sets of forms that we can send to you to

-try on your horse.
+try on your horse(s).
 The forms come from America’s

 tree makers.
 This form set is sent to you, so you